Amed Rosario Player Props: Guardians vs. Athletics

 Amed Rosario At The Plate (2022)

-- Among the qualifying hitters in MLB last year, his batting average ranked 24th, his on-base percentage ranked 94th, and he was 86th in the league in slugging.
+- Among the qualifying batters in MLB play last year, his batting average ranked 24th, his on-base percentage ranked 94th, and he was 86th in the league in slugging.

-- Rosario picked up an RBI in 49 games last year out of 160 (30.6%), including multiple RBIs in 11.3% of those games (18 times) and three or more RBIs on five occasions..
+- Rosario drove in a run in 30.6% of his games last season (49 of 160), with two or more RBIs in 18 of those contests (11.3%).
+He had three or more RBIs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.